JeremyTCD/Mimo/examples/blog/src/content/articles/exampleArticle4.md

 ---
-jtcd.pageDescription: This is an example article. jtcd.pageName: Example Article 4 # Inserted into the <title> html element jtcd.date: 07/12/2016
+jtcd.pageDescription: This is an example article. jtcd.pageTitle: Example Article 4 # Inserted into the <title> html element jtcd.date: 07/12/2016
 ---